Destroy All Humans! 2: Reprobed

 Destroy All Humans!
 2: Reprobed is a 2022 action-adventure video game developed by Black Forest Games and published by THQ Nordic.
 It is a remake of the 2006 original game, the sequel to the remake of Destroy All Humans!, and the sixth installment in the Destroy All Humans! franchise.

 In Destroy All Humans!
 2: Reprobed, players assume the role of the grey alien Crypto as he travels to various locations in an open world, including England, Japan, Russia, and the United States, to complete missions and defeat human enemies.
 It features a variety of weapons and abilities that players can use to defeat enemies, including the ability to mind-control humans and pilot a flying saucer.

 Destroy All Humans!
 2: Reprobed was released for PlayStation 5, Windows, and Xbox Series X/S on 30 August 2022.
+A Nintendo Switch 2 port will follow on 15 September 2026.
 It received mixed reviews from critics.
 A single-player-only version of the game was released for PlayStation 4 and Xbox One on 27 June 2023.